 Flynn Dentistry Delivers a Quality Crown Experience

 Dealing with tooth decay and damage can be tough.
 You need a skilled partner in the process.
-Dr. Michael Flynn can walk you through your options for recovery and provide high quality treatment throughout the process.
+Dr. Stubbs can walk you through your options for recovery and provide high quality treatment throughout the process.
 Schedule your consultation or appointment with Dr. Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.